caching-tools/next-shared-cache/packages/cache-handler/README.md

 ## Project Status

-This project is on its way to a stable release but will remain in beta until Next.js stabilizes [cacheHandler API](https://github.com/vercel/next.js/pull/57953).
-Any **breaking changes** made to the API will result in a **minor** version increase of the package until it reaches a stable version.
+Next.js stabilized the API, and we are almost there.
+Any **breaking changes** made to the library will result in a **major** version increase of the package.
 You are welcome to try it out and provide feedback.

 ### Roadmap